Jim Montgomery (swimmer): Early swimming

 Montgomery was born to Mr. and Mrs. Thomas F. Montgomery in Madison, Wisconsin, on January 24, 1955.
 He began swimming competitively around the age of nine at the Madison Central YMCA pool.
 He swam for Madison East High School, and held four Wisconsin state freestyle records by his High School Junior year, including the 50, 100, 200, and 400 freestyle.
-He was coached by Don Moerke at Madison East, and in club swimming by Pat Berry at the Madison Swim Club, switching to the Badger Dolphins the summer before his Junior year.
+He was coached by Bob Moerke at Madison East, and in club swimming by Pat Berry at the Madison Swim Club, switching to the Badger Dolphins the summer before his Junior year.
 While swimming with the Badger Dolphins Club during summers, Jim credited his coach Jack Pettinger with greatly improving his speed and conditioning.

 Jim helped lead Madison East to the 1971 Big Eight Conference title, and was voted a most valuable competitor at Madison's City Swimming Banquet in March 1971.
 In September, 1971, he was named the outstanding swimmer in Wisconsin by the Wisconsin Swimming Association and became a part of the five member all-state boys swimming team.